alphagov/govuk-puppet/development-vm/README.md

       }
     }

-It should be included in `puppet/modules/users/manifests/groups/govuk.pp` like so:
+To gain ssh access to preview, it should be included in `puppet/modules/users/manifests/groups/govuk.pp` like so:

     include users::friendlygiraffe

+Make a pull request for it; once merged to master, it will automatically deploy within a few minutes.

-Once committed and pushed, you'll need to find someone who already has production permissions to deploy it for you.
+To gain ssh access to production, the same line should be included in `puppet/modules/users/manifests/groups/govuk_production_access.pp`.
+Once this is committed and pushed, you'll need to find someone who already has production permissions to deploy it for you.

 ## 8. Import production data